Blaze Bayley: Wolfsbane (1984–1994, 2007–present)

-Bayley started his musical career as the lead vocalist of Wolfsbane, upon their formation in 1984.
-The first album, Live Fast, Die Fast, was released in 1989.
+Bayley started his career as the lead vocalist of Wolfsbane, a band formed in 1984.
+Their debut album, Live Fast, Die Fast, was released in 1989.

-Prior to this, they had recorded three demos – Wolfsbane (1985), Dancin' Dirty (1987) and Wasted but Dangerous (1988).
-This last one was recorded at Square Dance Studios in Derby, England.
-They were the supporting act for Iron Maiden's UK division of their No Prayer on the Road tour in 1990.
-Wolfsbane's second release, an EP titled All Hell's Breaking Loose Down at Little Kathy Wilson's Place, was released the same year.
-The band's second full studio album, Down Fall the Good Guys, was released in 1991, giving them their only UK chart entry with their single "Ezy" charting at No. 68.
+Before that, Wolfsbane had recorded three demos - Wolfsbane (1985), Dancin' Dirty (1987), and Wasted but Dangerous (1988).
+Notably, the latter was recorded at Square Dance Studios in Derby, England.
+In 1990, they had the privilege of supporting Iron Maiden on their No Prayer on the Road tour in the UK.
+During the same year, Wolfsbane released an EP titled All Hell's Breaking Loose Down at Little Kathy Wilson's Place.
+Their second full studio album, Down Fall the Good Guys, followed in 1991, granting them their sole UK chart entry with the single "Ezy" peaking at No. 68.

-Def American dropped Wolfsbane as they felt that the band were not selling well enough.
-This did not stop the band from being voted as the UK's best unsigned act in 1993.
-The same year, the band released a live album, Massive Noise Injection, through the Bronze Company label.

-The band released their third studio album, the self-titled Wolfsbane, in 1994, again on the Bronze Company label.
-A limited edition of this album included the EP Everything Else.
-When Bruce Dickinson departed fellow English heavy metal band Iron Maiden in 1993, Bayley was chosen between hundreds of auditions.
-Wolfsbane disbanded afterwards.
+Despite being dropped by Def American due to perceived insufficient sales, Wolfsbane was voted the UK's best unsigned act in 1993.
+That same year, they released a live album, Massive Noise Injection, through the Bronze Company label.
+In 1994, the band unveiled their self-titled third studio album, Wolfsbane, also on the Bronze Company label.
+A limited edition of the album included the EP Everything Else.
+It was during Bruce Dickinson's departure from Iron Maiden in 1993 that Bayley emerged as the chosen replacement from hundreds of auditions.
+Following this, Wolfsbane disbanded.